Step With Ease

 • Fracture Repair: Ensuring proper alignment and healing of broken bones in the foot and ankle.

-The scope of practice, including surgical privileges for podiatrists, varies by state and territory, and not all podiatrists are qualified or choose to undertake surgery.
+The scope of practice, including surgical privileges for podiatrists, varies by state and territory, and not all podiatrists are qualified or choose to perform surgery.
 Patients should verify their podiatrist’s qualifications and experience in podiatric surgery.

 In Australia, podiatrists are regulated and registered professionals, governed by the Podiatry Board of Australia under the umbrella of the Australian Health Practitioner Regulation Agency (AHPRA).
 AHPRA ensures that all health practitioners, including podiatrists, adhere to consistent national standards for practice and conduct.